Peloton Digital Review: What You Should Know

 If the built-in community of Peloton appeals to you, you may find that this is the program that keeps you most accountable to your exercise routine.

-Our View: Should You Consider Peloton Digital?
+The Bottom Line: Should You Consider Peloton Digital?

 Though only released for Android a few weeks before this article was published, Peloton digital is making an impression in the fitness world.
 This app makes it possible to stream Peloton workouts without committing to the brand’s equipment costs, and it offers thousands of classes that go far beyond cycling.